jpastuszek/httpthumbnailer/README.md

 ### Supported formats

 List of supported formats can be displayed with `httpthumbnailer --formats`.
-Optionaly format `input` can be used to use the same thumbnail format as input image.
+Optionally format `input` can be used to use the same thumbnail format as input image.

 ### Thumbnail width and height

 Width and height values are interpreted depending on operation.
-`input` string can be used for width or/and height to use input image width or height.
+`input` string can be used for width and/or height to use input image width or height.

 ### API